 Be patient

-One thing to remind yourself of when applying for a non-executive director position is that recruiting that new director is not always a top priority for the board.
+One thing to keep in mind when applying for a non-executive director position is that recruiting a new director is not always a top priority for the board.
 There are often various reasons why organisations and boards may delay or hesitate in this process of appointing a new board director; those reasons include:

 Firstly, if you have not heard back in a timely manner, do not assume that your board application was unsuccessful.
 Reach out to see where the process is at and whether they require any further information to support your application.